dummy-ilh/MINE/Regression/LR/Ch13_Categorical_Predictors_Interactions.md

 **Q: What's the difference between dummy coding and effect coding?**
 A: Dummy (0/1) coding interprets coefficients relative to a specific reference category.
 Effect coding ($-1/+1$) interprets coefficients as deviations from the overall grand mean across all categories — common in designed experiments, less common in general applied regression.
 *(Simple version: dummy coding compares each group to one chosen baseline group; effect coding compares each group to the overall average of everyone.)*

+**Q: If you fit a no-interaction (parallel-lines) model to data that actually has different slopes per group, what pattern would you expect to see in the residuals?**
+A: A systematic pattern within each group as $x$ changes — e.g., the group with the true steeper slope will be under-predicted at low $x$ and over-predicted at high $x$ (or vice versa for the flatter-sloped group), since the forced common slope is a compromise between the two true slopes.
+This is a direct sign, per Chapter 7, that an interaction term is missing.

 ---